Get News & Updates Directly To Your Inbox

 Still, it takes more than simply adjusting calorie intake to get into healthy shape.
 In fact, there are some big differences between men and women when it comes to the foods they need to eat.

 Fill up with fiber.
-Most Americans of both sexes fall behind on their daily fiber intake.
+Most Americans fall behind on their daily fiber intake.
 Women need 21 to 25 grams per day, but usually eat only 13 grams.
 Men average 17 grams per day, but they should aim for 30 to 38 grams.